-But somehow the Facebook Admin does not get saved in the Roles area no matter what you do!
-Currently, the only way to get this corrected is to connect with the person as a friend first.
+But somehow, the Facebook Admin does not get saved in the Roles area, no matter what you do!
+Currently, the only way to correct this is to first connect with the person as a friend.

-If the Admin Roles area says Pending next to their name then have them check[ www.facebook.com/pages] while they are logged in to Facebook and look under the Invites section.
+If the Admin Roles area says Pending next to their name, have them check[ www.facebook.com/pages] while logged in to Facebook and look under the Invites section.
 Invites to become an Admin sometimes show on the right side of the Page.

 Adding an Admin to Your Facebook Page in Business Manager

 If you are working as the Business Manager, you’ll have to add the solitary to your Business Manager (as an Employee) and then give them access to your Facebook Page.

 Here are how you add an Admin to your Business Page through Business Manager: